At sunrise, the gates of Dunnval, barred overnight, creaked open.

 A pause, and Madoc heaved a sigh.
 “Yeah, you’re right.
 But I hope she gets back here fast.
 The quicker we get through the gates, the better the chance we have of getting away before someone goes for your blood.”

 She returned before they had a chance to get excessively nervous, with two rough-woven sacks, and her striped hair dulled with something dark.
-She looked over her shoulder before slipping into Tyrel’s room.
+She looked over her shoulder as she slipped into Tyrel’s room.

 “Thralls are looking for places to hide,” she said.
 “They’re all picking up on the mood, and hoping no one takes it out on them.”

 “Then let’s get moving and get out of sight.
 The sooner we’re gone, the sooner things can get back to normal.”
-He took one sack and knotted it to the outside of his pack, while she took the other across the corridor.
+He knotted one sack to the outside of his pack, while she gave the other to Madoc.